gogojjh/everyday_my_arxiv/README.md

 1. Add your Google API key as a GitHub secret named `GOOGLE_API_KEY`
 2. Add your email credentials as GitHub secrets
 3. The workflow will run daily and send reports to your email
+4. The daily report contents will be released in Github.

 ## Local Testing